1. What personal information do we collect from you?

 The Trusted Shops Trustbadge is displayed on this website in order to show our Trusted Shops seal of approval, any ratings accumulated from users as well as to offer Trusted Shops products to buyers following an order.

-Other personal data is transferred to Trusted Shops only if you decide to use or have already registered to use Trusted Shops products after placing an order.
+Other personal data will only be transferred to Trusted Shops if you have granted consent, if we are allowed to contact you with service e-mails in accordance with Section 7 (3) of the German Act Against Unfair Competition (see Section 2.6.3), or if you decide to use or have already registered to use Trusted Shops products after placing an order.
 In such a case, the contract between you and Trusted Shops applies.

 3.2.3 Logistics companies

-In order to ship goods to you, we transfer your address and contact data, when necessary, to parcel delivery companies (usually DHL).
-For shipment within Germany, this includes the name, company (if applicable) as well as the postal address/Packstations and any additional information regarding the address.
-In this context, we may provide you with links or tracking numbers to track shipments; please note that we do not provide your e-mail address to logistics companies for these purposes.
-If you are contacted by them directly (e.g. to agree on a specific delivery time), you have probably subscribed to a corresponding service provided by the logistics company and agreed to this particular use in doing so.
+In order to ship goods to you, we transfer your address and contact data, when necessary, to parcel delivery companies (such as DHL), in particular the name, company (if applicable) as well as the postal address/Packstations and any additional information regarding the address.
+In this context, we may provide you with links or tracking numbers to track shipments.
+For this purpose, we may also forward your e-mail address to the logistics company so that the logistics company can communicate directly with you, for instance in order to resolve queries concerning the address, agreements on delivery times, where to leave packages etc.; this can minimize errors or delays in delivery.
+If you are contacted by the logistics company directly, this is because you have subscribed to a corresponding service provided by the logistics and package transport company and agreed to this particular use in doing so.
 In other delivery countries, additional information may be required (e.g. e-mail address or telephone number) to enable the parcel service to find or reach you because of the type of delivery or the circumstances there; this will then be displayed when you enter the address.
-The legal basis for the transmission is the performance of the contract with you, Art.
-6 (1) (b) GDPR.
+The legal basis for this transfer is the performance of the contract with you, Art.
+6 (1) (b) GDPR, or our interest in providing convenient delivery as smoothly as possible and without delays, Art.
+6 (1) (f) GDPR.

 For returns from you to us, we offer a voluntary service (to simplify and save costs) of generating the postage and return label via our website.
 To generate the label, you will be forwarded from our website to DHL's returns portal (you can also go directly to a logistics company instead).
 In order to provide you with the best possible service, we transfer personal data from your order that is necessary for creating the return label (i.e. receipt number, zip code, name, address and e-mail address).
 This information is required for billing purposes, correctly filling in the label and sending it to you via e-mail so that you can print it.
 While this eliminates the need for you to enter this information yourself, it does require us to forward the information to DHL (using a secure form).
 We also point this out to you on our website before you use this service.
 The legal basis for the transmission is the provision of a service requested by you or the steps taken by you prior to entering a contract with the logistics company, Art.
 6 (1) (b) GDPR.